alexseysua/Fake_GPS/README.md

                         [27, 0, 1.11]]

     ####### info of GPS_simulate func
-    # rotation angle of y-axis
+    # The counterclockwise rotation angle between the y-axis (you define) and the north.
     rotate_theta = 322
-    # the position of the reference anchor where its ENU coordinates is (0,0,1.1)
+    # The position of the reference anchor where its ENU coordinates is (0,0,1.1)
     lon_ref = 121.5444161
     lat_ref = 25.0176494
     height = 1.1